frankshearar/Home/Package-Signatures-Technical-Details.md

 Package readers and writers compliant with this specification MUST fail a signature verification or signing operation if the version is anything other than this value.

 The properties document's first `section` MUST contain the following property:
-* `Hash-Algorithm-Oid-Hash`:
+* _Hash-Algorithm-Oid_`-Hash`:
-  * `Hash-Algorithm-Oid` MUST be the OID for a [supported hash algorithm](#SupportedAlgorithms).
-The actual property name is based on the hash algorithm's OID (e.g.:  `2.16.840.1.101.3.4.2.1-Hash`, `2.16.840.1.101.3.4.2.2-Hash`, or `2.16.840.1.101.3.4.2.3-Hash`).
+  * The actual property name is not `Hash-Algorithm-Oid-Hash`.
+The actual name substitutes _Hash-Algorithm-Oid_ with the OID of a [supported hash algorithm](#SupportedAlgorithms).
+Actual property names include `2.16.840.1.101.3.4.2.1-Hash`, `2.16.840.1.101.3.4.2.2-Hash`, and `2.16.840.1.101.3.4.2.3-Hash`.
-  * The property value MUST be a Base64-encoded hash of the entire sequence of bytes of the unsigned package using the hash algorithm specified by `Hash-Algorithm-Oid`.
+  * The property value MUST be a Base64-encoded hash of the entire sequence of bytes of the unsigned package using the hash algorithm specified by _Hash-Algorithm-Oid_.

 An example properties document is: